RandomInternetPreson/LucidWebSearch/README.md

 At any point the user can invoke the `go to` request, the user follows the request with a url and some context, then the LLM goes to the site(s) to review the contents and responds while trying to accomidate the user's request.

+*OCR Update

+The LLM does an initial google search, collects the links, then can pick from those links or let the user guide them on which and how many links to choose.
+The set of interactions are represented like this:

+"search" > "additional links" > "please expand"

+Upon please expand each web page will either be:

+Printed to a pdf and the contents of the pdf collected into a text file that is eventually sent back to the LLM, in this case hyperlinks and text from the pdf are collected and stored in two different txt files.

+If the hyperlink is a .pdf file (ends in .pdf) it will undergo 1 of 2 processes:
+2a. sent to the same python code that scans the printed .pdf file, and parses text and hyperlinks the same way
+2b. send to the OCR model where a .mmd file is generated, and those data are sent to the LLM (no hyperlinks are parsed)

+Printed and sent to the OCR model (hyperlinks are parsed).
+This is useful if you need to scan web pages with mathematic and scientific symbols.

+The same proccesses are executed on the "go to" command.

 ## Extras
 I don't know much python and I started my project by editing code here: https://github.com/simbake/web_search specifically code for the input_modifier and ui checkbox.

 This is a video of how to install a different extension, but it is the same set of steps, just don't do "pip install TTS --no-dependencies"

 https://github.com/RandomInternetPreson/LucidWebSearch/assets/6488699/d9240c23-1aa6-43e5-ad19-6854017fb611